Jump to page content Jump to navigation

 Learning by Doing

-One hands-on way of focusing students on the use of historiography as a framework for understanding historical events is the comparative problem essay.
-The typical European history class is probably crowded with topics and assignments, but teachers who have students write substantial essays may find it very useful to involve students with historiography in a preliminary assignment, or perhaps part of a larger paper, which addresses a particular historical event as a problem.
-A comparative essay (which can be quite brief -- perhaps three double-spaced pages) can have them find two historians who disagree on the facts or the importance of an event.
+For example, ask students to find two historians who disagree on the facts or the importance of an event and write a comparative essay (which can be quite brief—perhaps three double-spaced pages).
 This is particularly easy to do where major wars are concerned, such as the Crimean War, the Franco-Prussian War, or World War I. Often there are a bewildering number of different interpretations.
 Students might select two histories of one event and detail the differences in approach and evaluation.
 It is likely students will not address the historiographical issues thoroughly, but even basic comparison, if students understand they are looking for differences in the evidence used and the approach taken, will be valuable and can form the basis for class discussion of why historians interpret events differently.

 Additional Resources